elchs/LetoDBf/Readme.txt

       REQUEST LETO

  This will set the default RDD driver to "LETO" similar done with: RddSetDefault( "LETO" ).
- Further an additive idletask is activated, if you application is build with hbmk2 switch '-mt' for MultiThread support. ( done by using letodb.hbc )
+ Further an additive idletask is activated, if your application is build with hbmk2 switch '-mt' for MultiThread support. ( done by using letodb.hbc )

  Then there are two ways to open a DBF table at the server,